Istanbul: Roads

-Public Transportation
+Public transportation

-Istanbul's local public transportation system is a network of commuter trains, trams, funiculars, metro lines, buses, bus rapid transit, and ferries.
-Fares across modes are integrated, using the contactless Istanbulkart, introduced in 2009, or the older Akbil electronic ticket device.
+Istanbul's local public transportation system is a network of commuter rail, trams, funiculars, metro lines, buses, bus rapid transit, and ferries.
+Fares across modes are integrated, using the contactless Istanbulkart, introduced in 2009, or the older Akbil electronic ticketing device.
 Trams in Istanbul date back to 1872, when they were horse-drawn, but even the first electrified trams were decommissioned in the 1960s.
-Operated by Istanbul Electricity, Tramway and Tunnels General Management (İETT), trams slowly returned to the city in the 1990s with the introduction of a nostalgic route and a faster modern tram line, which now carries 265,000 passengers each day.
-The Tünel opened in 1875 as the world's second-oldest subterranean rail line (after London's Metropolitan Railway).
+Operated by Istanbul Electricity, Tramway and Tunnels General Management (İETT), trams slowly returned to the city in the 1990s with the introduction of the Istanbul nostalgic tram and a faster modern tram line, which now carries 265,000 passengers each day.
+The Tünel opened in 1875 as the world's second-oldest subterranean rail line, after the Metropolitan Railway in London.
 It still carries passengers between Karaköy and İstiklal Avenue along a steep 573 m track; a more modern funicular between Taksim Square and Kabataş began running in 2006.